MrGreen759/FirstSiteOnPages/README.md

 I love to code, but I work in a completely different area.

 I want to change it.
+For it I study in Netology.
 ***